-Born in Tel Aviv in 1967, Michael Ackerman spent his childhood and youth in the U.S.A. where his family emigrated in 1974.
+Born in Tel Aviv in 1967, Michael Ackerman spent his childhood and youth in New York where his family emigrated in 1974.
 He started photographing at age 18.
 In 1998 he was awarded the prestigious Infinity Award for Young Photographer by the International Center of Photography in New York.

 In 1999, the publication of End Time City by Robert Delpire was a shock and a rare discovery of a talent of great intensity, his approach was new, radical and unique.
 Ackerman gave us his haloed vision of Varanasi: a dark and tormented wandering of a city where life is all the more exuberant as death inhabits it.
 This book, awarded with the Prix Nadar, was followed by the publication of Fiction and Half life.
 In 2009, he received the SCAM Roger Pic Award for Departure, Poland.

 All of Ackerman’s work explores time and timelessness, personal history and history of places, driven by an existential urgency that is sometimes desperate and luminous, violent and tender.
 In black and white, with permanent risk that led him to explore impossible lighting, he allowed the grainy images to create enigmatic and pregnant visions.
 Decayed and damaged images, not as a matter of style but a direct analogue of experience, which is never pristine.